gear-foundation/gear-wiki/docs/developing-contracts/codec.md

 # Data encoding/decoding

 To optimize how data is sent and received over the network, Gear uses the `parity-scale-codec` - a Rust implementation of the SCALE Codec.
 This codec is used by the Substrate nodes' internal runtime.
-SCALE is a lightweight format that allows to serialize and deserialize data.
+SCALE is a lightweight format that enables the serialization and deserialization of data.
 Encoding (and decoding) data using SCALE makes it highly suitable for resource-constrained execution environments like blockchain runtimes and low-power/low-memory devices.

 To use SCALE codec in your program, you should add it in `Cargo.toml`: